jianann92/data_science_projects/Glassdoor_Interview_Sentiment_Analysis/README.md

 **Word cloud of positivereview based on Term frequency - inverse document frequency**
 # ![](./images/positive_wordcloud.png)

+## Dealing with imbalanced classes
+ - We have 21079 positive reviews and 4762 negative reviews
+ - To deal with this imbalanced class, we scrapped more data from other company profiles on glassdoor
+ - After scrapping additional data, we managed to increase our minority class to 11800.

 ## Pre-processing Words
 # ![](./images/preprocessing_words.PNG)
 Interview reviews are then preprocessed before modelling: